datascienceucsc/website/posts/what_is_ds.md

 The other is regression.
 Regression means we are trying to predict some continuous variable.
 Maybe the price of a house, or the amount of rainfall (by inches) for a given month.
 These types of variables don’t just take on a discrete number of values, but rather a continuous value in a given range.

-## 2. Okay, great.
-So what does the workflow usually look like?
+## 2. What does the workflow usually look like?

-Great question!
 It’s important to understand what our general goal is, but equally as important to understand the tech stack behind our work.
-The general data science workflow goes something like this:
+The general data science modeling workflow goes something like this:

 - Figure out what we are trying to predict, and whether we are performing a classification or regression task.
 - Look through our data.